jarviscanada/jarvis_data_eng_TristanTapson/springboot/README.md

 --network trading-net \
 -p 8080:8080 -t tristantapson8/trading-app
 ```
 After both running containers have been verified, navigate to http://localhost:8080/swagger-ui.html#/ in your browser to view and test the app and its endpoints using the Swagger UI.
-Upon finishing usage of the app, it is recommended that both the running containers be stopped, as to free up the assigned ports.
+Upon finishing usage of the app, it is recommended that both the running containers be stopped, as to free up the assigned ports:

 ```
 # verify two running docker containers